MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/vendor-copy.md

 ---

-# Copy a vendor using global number sequences
+# Copy vendors by using shared number sequences

 [!include [banner](../includes/banner.md)]

-You can use a shared number sequence for assigning vendor IDs.
-In addition, you will be able to copy a vendor from one legal entity to another legal entity and use the same vendor ID for both legal entities.
+You can use shared number sequences to assign vendor IDs.
+Shared number sequences also let you copy vendors from one legal entity to another legal entity but use the same vendor IDs in both legal entities.

 ## Setup

-The feature is activated when you use a shared number sequence for assigning vendor IDs.
-You must use the same number sequence in each legal where you want to copy the vendor.
-Change the vendor number sequence to the new number sequence on the parameters page for each legal entity using Accounts payable > Parameters > Number sequences.
+The feature is activated when you use a shared number sequence to assign vendor IDs.
+You must use the same number sequence in every legal entity that you want to copy a vendor to.
+You change the vendor number sequence on the **Accounts payable parameters** page for each legal entity.
+Select **Accounts payable** \> **Parameters** \> **Number sequences**.

-You can also set up vendor number sequences for each vendor group and these number sequences must also be shared.
-The number sequences for a vendor group will be used first.
-If there is no number sequence specified for a vendor group, then the number sequence found in the parameters form will be used.
+You can also set up vendor number sequences for each vendor group.
+These number sequences must also be shared.
+The number sequence for a vendor group is used first.
+If no number sequence is specified for a vendor group, the number sequence that is specified on the **Accounts payable parameters** page is used.

-You can still use manual vendor IDs and copy vendors between legal entities.
-However, if you try to copy a vendor to a legal entity where the vendor ID already exists, the copy process will not be started.
+You can also copy vendors between legal entities if you use manual vendor IDs.
+However, if you try to copy a vendor to a legal entity where the vendor ID already exists, the copy process won't be started.

 ## Copy a vendor

-To copy a vendor, click on New to display the new vendor page.
-Notice that, unlike previous versions of Dynamics 365 for Finance and Operations, the new vendor ID will not be assigned immediately.
-The vendor group has not yet been selected so it is not possible to identify the correct number sequence to use yet.
-In addition, you may be creating a new vendor or you may be copying a vendor.
-Until we know what action will be taken, the vendor ID will not be assigned until you click on the Save button at the bottom of the form.
+To copy a vendor, select **New** to open the new vendor page.
+Notice that the new vendor ID isn't assigned immediately.
+This behavior differs from the behavior in previous versions of Microsoft Dynamics 365 for Finance and Operations.
+Because you haven't yet selected the vendor group, the system can't determine the correct number sequence to use.
+Additionally, it can't determine whether you're trying to create a new vendor or copy a vendor.
+Therefore, the vendor ID isn't assigned until you select **Save** at the bottom of the page.

-If you are creating a new vendor, you can continue filling in all of the fields as you normally would.
-When you are done, click on Save and you will see that the vendor ID was assigned automatically or, for manual number sequences, your vendor ID was used.
+If you're creating a new vendor, you can continue to fill in all the fields as you usually do.
+When you've finished, and you select **Save**, you will see that the vendor ID was assigned automatically.
+Alternatively, for manual number sequences, you will see that your manual vendor ID was used.

-To copy a vendor, select the Name field and enter one or more characters that represent the vendor that you are looking for.
-The search form will display a list of parties that may represent the vendor that you are looking for.
-When you click on one of the parties, you can see additional information on the right side of the page
+To copy a vendor, in the **Name** field, enter one or more characters that represent the vendor that you're looking for.
+A search dialog box shows a list of parties that might represent the vendor that you're looking for.
+When you select one of the parties, additional information appears on the right side of the dialog box:

-1) The General tab shows the party's phone number and address
+- The **General** tab shows the party's phone number and address.
-2) The Role tab shows the roles that the selected party can have and the legal entity in which it has the role
+- The **Roles** tab shows the roles that the selected party can have and the legal entity where it has each role.
-3) Tax registration ID shows the tax registration IDs assigned to the party
+- **Tax registration ID** shows the tax registration IDs that are assigned to the party.

-You can only copy a party that has a vendor role and has that role in a legal entity that is not in the current legal entity.
-When you find a party that fits this criteria, follow these steps:
+You can copy a party only if it has a vendor role, and if it has that role in a legal entity that isn't the current legal entity.
+When you find a party that meets these criteria, follow these steps.

-1) A Copy vendor field is displayed and defaulted to No.
-2) If you want to copy that vendor into the current legal entity, change the Copy vendor field to Yes.
+1. A **Copy vendor** option appears.
+By default, this option is set to **No**.
+To copy the vendor to the current legal entity, set the option to **Yes**.
-3) Another field, Legal entity, is displayed.
-Select the legal entity from which you want to copy the vendor.
-If the vendor only exists in one legal entity, the field will default to that value.
+2. A **Legal entity** field appears.
+Select the legal entity to copy the vendor from.
+If the vendor exists in only one legal entity, the field is set to that legal entity by default.
-4) Click on Select and the new vendor is created
+3. Select **Select**.
+The new vendor is created.

 ## Validation

-When you copy a vendor, an attempt is made to save the new vendor information.
-All validations are executed to ensure that the data that was copied is good.
-If any validations fail, an error message will be display for each validation that did fail, explaining what information needs to be updated.
-The new vendor will not be saved until you have fixed the validation errors.
-Once they are fixed, you can save the copy of the vendor.
+When you copy a vendor, the system tries to save the new vendor information.
+Validations are run to verify that the data that was copied is good.
+You receive an error message for every validation that fails.
+The error messages explain what information must be updated.
+The copy of the vendor can't be saved until you fix all the validation errors.

-**Copying a vendor using the tax exempt search**
+## Copy a vendor by using the Tax exempt number search feature

-You can also copy vendors using the tax exempt number search found under the Vendor > Registration menu.
-A form will be displayed showing tax exempt numbers, the vendor ID, vendor name, and legal entity in which the tax exempt ID is used.
-You can only copy a vendor that is in a legal entity that is not in the current legal entity.
-When you click on a vendor that fits this criteria, follow these steps:
+You can also copy vendors by using the Tax exempt number search feature that is available under **Vendor** \> **Registration**.
+The page that appears shows tax exempt numbers, the vendor ID, the vendor name, and the legal entity where the tax exempt ID is used.
+You can copy a vendor only if it's in a legal entity that isn't the current legal entity.
+After you select a vendor that meets this criterion, follow these steps.

-1) A Copy vendor field is displayed and defaulted to No.
-2) If you want to copy that vendor into the current legal entity, change the Copy vendor field to Yes.
+1. A **Copy vendor** option appears.
+By default, this option is set to **No**.
+To copy the vendor to the current legal entity, set the option to **Yes**.
-3) Click on Select and the new vendor is created
+2. Select **Select**.
+The new vendor is created.